 Make the most of QR codes.
 Share your QR codes in digital ads, web pages, or print collateral.

 Includes QR codes in your automation strategy.
-Track users who’ve scanned a code and enroll them in targeted automated marketing workflows.
+Track users who’ve scanned a code and enroll them in targeted automated direct mail workflows.
 This is a great way for lead nurturing campaigns to provide added value!

 Remember that like all marketing tools, QR codes work best when they’re integrated into your overall strategy—not tacked on as an afterthought.
 Continually ask yourself how the QR codes you’ve created support your marketing goals and your business values.
 Don’t be afraid to change direction and leverage your codes in new, unique ways—and if you’re not sure where to start, we’re happy to help!